 [3] The terms "firm" and "law firm" are used interchangeably in the Lawyer RPC and also in these Rules.
 An LLLT should be cautious, however, in using the words "law firm" to describe a law practice that includes only LLLTs.
 The name and description of an LLLT's practice should not imply that a lawyer is associated with the firm unless that is the case.
-Rule 7.5(a) requires that any firm name used for an LLLT practice that does not include a lawyer include the words "Legal Technician."
+Any firm name used for an LLLT practice that does not include a lawyer must include the words "Legal Technician."
+See LLLT RPC 7.1 cmt.
+2.